danpersa/tech.zalando.com/posts/2015-03-25-how-zalando-used-bayesian-statistics-to-save-loads-of-money.rst

 Until recently, the only way that Zalando’s warehouse workers were able to determine the weights of our hundreds of thousands of items was by weighing each item manually.
 As you can imagine, this was a labor-intensive, time-consuming and expensive process.

 It recently occurred to us that we could greatly simplify our operations by replacing our manual weight estimation process with highly refined data from another, automatic process.
-Here’s where that free money for Zalando appears: By accurately inferring the individual item weights from the parcel weights, we save A LOT of Euros--and a lot of our workers’ time.
+Here’s where those huge savings for Zalando appears: By accurately inferring the individual item weights from the parcel weights, we save A LOT of Euros--and a lot of our workers’ time.

 THE FREE DATA
 =============